besttime-app/BestTime-Documentation/source/includes/_apireference.md

 ### Subscription plans
 BestTime has two types of plans.
 Metered and packaged plans.
 The metered plans will automatically charge you depending on the credit usage at the end of a (monthly) billing cycle.
 The basic plan is the lowest-priced plan.
-All functionality is available in the basic plan, However the forecast data is only stored for 7 days (retention days).
-After 7 days you will need to forecast a venue again to query an existing forecast or to use the venue in the venue filter endpoint (or radar tool).
-Upgrade to the premium plan to increase the retention days and benefit from lower-priced API credits.
+All functionality is available in the basic plan,

 BestTime also offers multiple 'packaged' plans if you don't like the uncertainty of a metered plan.
 The packaged plans have a fixed price per month and unlimited forecast, live, query and venue API calls.
-However, each packege plan is limited to a certain number of new venues per calender month, and venue search calls per calender month.
+However, each package plan is limited to a certain number of new venues-, and venue search calls per calender month.
-Contact us for a custom number of retention days, for a higher monthly number of packaged venues, or more venue search calls.

 Old plans:  &nbsp;